darthsebulba04/homeassistant/README.md

 ### Do Not Disturb
 Ability to manually suppress alerts if I don't want to be disturbed.

+### Emergency
+Turn all lights on and strobe color lights when something critical occures.

 ### Manual
 Manual switches and controls in the event things go wrong.